 Adelaide is the world’s tenth most liveable city

 Adelaide has a vibrant and cosmopolitan culture with more live music bars and clubs and restaurant per capita than any other Australian city.
 It has a bustling and energetic city centre and is renowned for its festivals, cultural life and sporting events.

-Voted the world’s fifth most liveable city (Economist Intelligence Unit, 2017), Adelaide is home to more than 1.2 million people from culturally diverse backgrounds.
+Voted the world’s tenth most liveable city (Economist Intelligence Unit, 2018), Adelaide is home to more than 1.2 million people from culturally diverse backgrounds.
 Adelaide rises from the middle of a vast, tree covered plain and lies between rolling hills to the east and sandy beaches to the west.
 Adelaide’s beauty is its accessibility and only a short journey from the city to the hills or beaches.

 At a glance

 Capital city: Adelaide, population 1.29 million

 - 1 hour 15 to Melbourne

 - 2 hours 15 to Brisbane